UC-MACSS/persp-analysis/assignments/Assignment_1.md

-As categorized by [Salganik (2017)](http://www.bitbybitbook.com/en/observing-behavior/designs/forecasting/), this study would be considered a causal use of big data as opposed to predictive models because it seeks to explain why something is occurring as opposed to simply trying to predict it.
+As categorized by [Salganik (2017)](http://www.bitbybitbook.com/en/observing-behavior/designs/forecasting/), this study would be considered a causal use of big data (as opposed to predictive models) because it seeks to explain why something is occurring and not just predict it.
 In this case, the independent variable (sub-national tax funding) does not utilize big data but the *dependent* variable, secessionist demands, does.
-To measure secessionist demands, I plan on web scraping the users of [Twitter](https://twitter.com/) and [Facebook](https://www.facebook.com/) to specifically look at posts (or in this case tweets and statuses).
-It will only observe users that are geo-located in Spanish regions considered to be their own "nationalities" by the constitution (Aragon, Balearic Islands, Basque, Catalonia, Galicia, Valencia).
+To measure secessionist demands, I plan on web scraping the users of [Twitter](https://twitter.com/) and [Facebook](https://www.facebook.com/) and specifically look at thier posts (or in this case tweets and statuses).
+It will only observe users that are geo-located in Spanish regions considered to be their own "nationalities" by the constitution (Aragon, the Balearic Islands, Basque, Catalonia, Galicia, and Valencia).

 Like a longitudinal study, this will follow the same users over time.
-It would measure people in four, six-month intervals, two in which nothing politically significant occurred, and two in which something did.
+It will measure people in four, six-month intervals, two in which nothing politically significant occurred, and two in which something did.
 This would measure three months before and after the 2014 and 2017 referendums and two six-month period in which nothing significant